-Board of Directors with an atmosphere conducive to free and open debate promoting digital transformation (DX) and Diversity & Inclusion.
+At the Osaka Gas Board of Directors, there is an atmosphere conducive to free and open debate, and the Outside Directors speak frankly from their respective areas of expertise.
+I have made recommendations for promoting digital transformation (DX) and Diversity & Inclusion.
 Board meetings are run flexibly to allow sufficient time to debate proposals that are deemed to require deeper consideration.